Job Search Masterclass Job Search Strategy and Planning

 The Main Idea

-By organizing how you communicate, you skip the long line of job websites and go straight to getting interviews by using the high-trust connections you already have.
+Once you organize how you communicate, you skip the long line of job websites and get to interviews through the high-trust connections you already have.

 Overall Goal